kevinegstorf/vanilla-chuck/README.md

 - add offline mode √
 - make 404 work √
 - finish all basic service worker stuff√
-- add client side DB in localstorage
+- add client side DB in localstorage √
-    - create favorites in DB
+    - create favorites in DB √
+    - show all favortis from DB √
     - store selected joke as favorite
+    - add joke search feature
+- fix styles
+- look at lighthouse and fix low numbers
+- add title and icons on each page
+- add labels correct on favorite jokes page
+- add labels correct on signup page
+- fix styling signup page
+- check lighthouse to see what needs to be done

+## Later
+- Change order jokes
+- form validation clientside
+- form validation from db error returnen
 - create user in DB
 - make PW salt with date.now
 - Basic login with salt based on created at date
 - Check if base64 comes out of the box

-## Later
-- add joke search feature
 - logout
 - make route only visible when logged in
-- check lighthouse to see what needs to be done
-- clean up file structure
+- clean up file structure √
-- form validation
 - login should have a session time
 - password needs criterea
     Passwords must include one increasing straight of at least three letters, like abc , cde , fgh ,